 Objective: To observe how flowers become fruits containing seeds, and to look for remnants of the flower parts.

 Pass around and then cut open several fruits or seed-containing “vegetables” (which in botanical language are fruits).
 Notice how the ovary of the flower swells to become the seed container.
 Look for seeds on the inside and remnants of flower parts on the outside.
 Sepals and shriveled remains of pistils can often be found.

 - Sweet (green, orange, yellow) pepper or eggplant: the sepals can be seen at the stem end of the pepper or eggplant, and the tiny remnants of the pistil at the other end.
 (Botanically, a superior ovary.)

 - Apple, pear, zucchini, pomegranate: the fruit forms beneath the flower so all the remnants of flower parts are found on the far end of the fruit.
 (Botanically, an inferior ovary.)

-Materials: fruits such as green pepper or eggplant, apple, pear, zucchini, pomegranate; knife for adult leader to use, cutting board or paper plate.
+Materials: fruits such as green pepper or eggplant, apple, pear, zucchini, pomegranate; knife for adult leader to use, cutting board or plate.

 PUPPET SHOW “All the Buzz about Flowers”

 Objective: To learn why plants have flower, and how different flowers are pollinated.

 Perform the puppet show or have a group of children perform it for the class.
 Afterward, ask questions to review key details and vocabulary in the story.
 Why do some flowers have showy petals and sweet nectar?
 (To attract bees.)
 Why do they need bees?
 (To bring them pollen from another flower.)
 Why do flowers need pollen from another flower?
 (To fertilize the ovules so they can become seeds.)
 Why doesn’t the grass plant need to attract bees?
 (Their pollen is light-weight and can be carried by the wind.)
 How does the chickadee help the flower?
 (By dropping some of the seeds in places where they can grow.)